Leaving a Toxic Job: What to Look For and How to Take Control

 If you think about how to avoid the traditional job hunt, you start to think about things like, “How can I better connect with people?
 How can I find more people in my professional network?
 How can I learn from my industry peers or my industry heroes?”

-You can avoid feeling like you are “stuck” in your current, toxic job is to build yourself a safety net.
+You can avoid feeling like you are “stuck” in your current, toxic job by building yourself a safety net.

 Savings is one way to accomplish this, but added income from an outside source is another.
 Whether you build an online course, sell artwork, or make money through a side hustle, this creates a cushion that allows you to walk away more easily.
 And, of course, a personal brand will only strengthen your ability to reach people who may be interested in your work.